gwuniversity/splunk_cloud_app_export/README.md

 ## Common Use Cases

-### 1. Backup All Custom Configurations (Recommended)
+### 1. Backup All Custom Configurations

-Export just the `local/` directories from all apps - this contains your custom configurations without the bloat of default files:
+Export just the `local/` directories from all apps - this contains your custom configurations:

 ```bash
 export SPLUNK_ACS_TOKEN="your-token"